About bidding in Universal App campaigns

-In universal app campaigns, you’re able to optimise your targeting and bidding for specific campaign objectives – whether that's getting more app users or more in-app actions from your new users.
-This article describes the different optimisation and bidding options available, and how to set those bids based on your objectives.
+In Universal App campaigns, you’re able to optimize your targeting and bidding for specific campaign objectives like getting more app users or more in-app actions from your new users.
+This article describes the different optimization and bidding options available, and how to set those bids based on your objectives.

 This article also explains how the Android bid simulator works.
-This is the graph that you may see when you create your Android campaign, which can help you to set target cost-per-install bids based on projected performance for apps like yours.
-To see the bid simulator, you’ll need to link your AdWords and Play accounts.
+That's the graph you may see when you create your Android campaign.
+It can help you set target cost-per-install bids based on projected performance for apps like yours.
+To see the bid simulator, you’ll need to link your Google Play and AdWords accounts.

 Before you begin

-If this is the first time that you've used a universal app campaign, it's best to begin by reading About universal app campaigns.
-When you're ready to create your campaign, you can follow the instructions in Create a universal app campaign.
-In order to optimise your campaign for in-app actions, you'll have to set up in-app actions as conversion events in your app.
-Find out more about mobile app conversion tracking
+If this is the first time you're using a Universal App campaign, it's best to start by reading about Universal App campaigns.
+When you're ready to create your campaign, you can follow the instructions in Create a Universal App campaign.

 How it works